Cathy-CHS/ANSSEMBLE/README.md

 # Instrument interactions (layer page)
 ![Base](pics/basePage.png)
 ## Base
-Base drums usually produce the loudest and dullest sound.
+Bass drums usually produce the loudest and dullest sound.
 Therefore, the task load is quite large in terms of interaction, and instead, the visual effect is large.

 Basically, Visual que was used to pull and release like a rubber band.
 First of all, if one hold the mouse, it draws a circle (meaning maximum) that can guess the intensity of playing the instrument, and drag it to make the line connected and the circle inside grow larger.
 And when user let it go, user get a point on the layer with a poping visual feedback.